microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 [Windows] copy ..\..\..\docs\tutorials\shared\tutorialHelpers.py pi3
 ```

-You should now have a `sideBySide` folder containing `model1` and `model2` directories as well as some helpful python utilities which we'll use later in this tutorial.
+You should now have a `sideBySide` directory containing `model1` and `model2` directories as well as some helpful python utilities which we'll use later in this tutorial.

 We are ready to move to the Raspberry Pi.
-You can copy the `sideBySide` folder to the Pi using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.
+If your Pi is accessible over the network, you can copy the `sideBySide` directory using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.

 ## Step 4: Call your models from a Python script

 We will write a Python script that grabs images from the camera, invokes the models one at a time, and displays the two frames side-by-side.
 If you just want the full script, copy it from [here](/ELL/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/sideBySide.py).
 Otherwise, create an empty text file named `sideBySide.py` and copy in the code snippets below.

-First, import a few dependencies, including system utilities, opencv, and numpy.
+First, import a few dependencies, including system utilities, OpenCV, and NumPy.
 ```python
 import sys
 import os